 If you really want a spiral bound notebook, I suggest the Field Watercolor Journal although the paper is not as good quality as Arches.

 If you want to try a Block, I suggest the Fluid Watercolor Paper Block, which has the same paper at the journal above.

-- Size #10 round watercolor brush ($5-$15).
-If #10 is not available, size #8 or #9, are fine.
+- Size #10 round watercolor brush ($5-$15) If #10 is not available, you can go up or down a size.
 Princeton is a good, reasonably priced brand.
 Watercolor brushes have short handles and soft bristles that come to a point when wet.
-Synthetic brushes are springy, animal hair brushes are softer and hold a ton of paint.
+Synthetic brushes are springy, and animal hair brushes (real or imitation) are softer, more expensive and hold a ton of paint.
+Both are fine to paint with.
 Really cheap brushes shed hairs and don’t come to a fine point.
-You can try brushes in other shapes in class and decide if you they are worth purchasing.
+I will demonstrate other brushes in class and you can decide if you they are worth purchasing.

-- Winsor & Newton Cotman Water Colour Sketchers’ Pocket Box- 12 colors ($17-30) This set is a quick way to get a range of colors at an affordable price.
-Van Gogh is also pretty good and inexpensive.
-Another way to save money without losing quality is to buy a plastic palette and tubes of paint in primary colors (quinacridone red, lemon yellow, and both ultramarine and phthalo blue).
-Do NOT buy Pentel, Angora, Arteza, Koi, Sargent or Arteza brand paints- these are very poor quality and don’t perform well.
+- Winsor & Newton Cotman Water Colour Paint Sketchers’ Pocket Box- 12 colors ($17-30) This set is a quick way to get a range of colors at an affordable price.
+Van Gogh is also pretty good and inexpensive, as well as White Knights.
+Do NOT buy Pentel, Angora, Arteza, Koi, Sargent brand paints or any set labeled for kids or hobbists.
+There are a ton of very poor quality paint brands and they don’t perform well.

 Paper towels, a 1-qt sized clean plastic container to hold water, number 2 pencil, a pencil sharpener and an eraser.
-Eventually you may want to bring salt, Pigma Micron .5 mm felt tip pens, and removable art masking fluid, although these are not essential.
+Optional items include salt, Pigma Micron .5 mm felt tip pens, and removable art masking fluid and permanent white gouache.